Advantages and Disadvantages of European Central Bank Research Paper

 Figure.
 1. Aggregate demand and supply with asymmetric shocks.
 Adapted from Monnel J, 2006

 When France is hit by a negative shock, companies there make losses and that drives down stock prices of these companies.
 We assume that both mentioned markets are fully integrated so German investors hold stocks of French companies.
 At the same time there is an economic boom in Germany and stocks of German companies go up what gives profits also to French investors holding German shares.
 In this case, all EMU members share the risk of a negative shock in one country.
-A very similar mechanism also works through the fully integrated bond market4
+A very similar mechanism also works through the fully integrated bond market.

 The most important argument justifying the introduction of common currency is that exchange rate uncertainty is inherently damaging to the volume of real flows of trade and investment.
-It means that entrepreneurs facing investment or trade opportunity are likely to be more enthusiastic when the decision does not involve the risk of currency fluctuations5
+It means that entrepreneurs facing investment or trade opportunity are likely to be more enthusiastic when the decision does not involve the risk of currency fluctuations.

 The elimination of exchange rate risk affects positively international business environment.
 The more unpredictable are exchange rates, the more risky are foreign investments (both, portfolio and direct) and it is the least expected that companies are willing to purse growth in foreign markets.
 This risk is bothersome to all who make economic decision today and expect payoff in a future time.
 The euro eliminates exchange rate risk between all the EMU members.
-6

-Disadvantages of common currency in Europe
+Disadvantages of Common Currency in Europe

 Although the euro brings substantial advantages, it also has many disadvantages.